The Goa Connection – Chapter 6

 “No, you’re staying here.
 I don’t want it to look obvious we’re after information.
 I’ll have something to eat in the village.
 You can knock something up here for yourself.
 And don’t forget to feed and water Mr Mapleton.”

-After a few minutes, one man drove off in the truck.
+After a few minutes, one man drove off in the jeep.
 Dan started hatching an escape plan.
 With his phone safely in a pocket, he waited for the room door to be unlocked.

 * * *